NEC Rules for Countertop Outlet Height and Spacing

 Beyond spacing and height, several other factors are crucial for a compliant installation.
 Staying informed through electrical code update classes ensures you are prepared for inspections and deliver the safest possible result for homeowners.

-- Accessibility: All required outlets must be readily accessible outlets.
-An outlet behind a permanently installed appliance like a dishwasher does not count toward the required number.
+- Accessibility: All required outlets must be readily accessible.
+An outlet concealed behind a permanently installed appliance that prevents access does not count toward the required number of countertop/wall receptacles.

 - Location-Specific Rules: The NEC contains highly specific rules for different areas of a home.
-Just as kitchens have unique requirements, so do other spaces.
-It’s beneficial to also understand how many receptacles are required in garages, basements, and accessory buildings.
+Just as kitchens have unique requirements, so do other spaces; it can be valuable to review how the Code treats garages, basements, and accessory buildings when planning layouts.
+For related guidance, see how many receptacles are required in garages, basements, and accessory buildings.

 - Local Amendments: Always remember that local jurisdictions can adopt their own amendments to the NEC.
 Verify requirements with your local Authority Having Jurisdiction (AHJ) before starting work.